GitHub Deploy

 Deploy straight from your GitHub repos

 Connect your GitHub account, pick a repository, choose a branch, and go live in seconds.
-Push changes and redeploy with a single click.
+Framework projects build automatically, and auto-deploy updates your site on every push.

-From GitHub repo to a live website — no build config, no CLI, no YAML.
+From GitHub repo to a live website — no CLI, no YAML to write.
+Static repos deploy as-is; source repos get a build pipeline dplooy sets up for you.

 1